Classic US sandwiches from club to Reuben: where they were invented and where to try them

 Slawomir Fajer/Shutterstock

-5. Reuben
+6. Reuben

-A staple at diners and sandwich shops across the country, this world-class sandwich consists of tender corned beef, melted Swiss cheese, sauerkraut and Russian dressing, on rye bread.
+A staple at diners and sandwich shops across the country, this world-class sandwich consists of tender corned beef, melted Swiss cheese, sauerkraut and Russian dressing, served on rye bread.
 Although it's often associated with New York City’s Jewish delis, the hearty dish is rumoured to have its roots in Omaha, Nebraska – specifically, the city’s Blackstone Hotel.
 The story goes that, in 1925, hotel chef Bernard Schimmel created the dish for card player Reuben Kulakofsky, a local grocer who requested a corned beef and sauerkraut sandwich at his weekly poker game.

-5. Reuben
+6. Reuben

 The Reuben gained local fame when Schimmel put it on the Blackstone's lunch menu – and word spread even further when a former employee of the hotel, Fern Snider, won a national sandwich contest with the recipe in 1956.
 The Blackstone Hotel (pictured) recently underwent a massive renovation and is now known as the Kimpton Cottonwood Hotel but, happily, the Reuben is still on the menu.
 Not convinced by the Blackstone Hotel story?
-Another account credits the sandwich to Arnold Reuben, the German-Jewish owner of NYC’s Reuben's Delicatessen, who apparently created the 'Reuben Special' in around 1914.
+Another account credits the sandwich to Arnold Reuben, the German Jewish owner of NYC’s Reuben's Delicatessen, who apparently created the 'Reuben Special' in around 1914.

-5. Reuben
+6. Reuben

-Arguably the most famous rendition of the Reuben sandwich is served at New York City institution Katz's Delicatessen.
+Arguably, the most famous rendition of the Reuben sandwich is served at New York City institution Katz's Delicatessen.
 The no-frills Jewish deli has been around since 1888 and is famous for its towering version of the classic sandwich, as well as a wildly popular twist made with pastrami instead of corned beef.
 Over in Ann Arbor, Michigan, diners are willing to travel from far and wide to get a bite of one of the generously filled Reubens at Zingerman’s Delicatessen.
 There’s usually a line, but it’s so worth it.

 Brent Hofacker/Shutterstock